 Among the top 100 global universities, MSU is home to top-ranked graduate programs and world-leading research centers that attract an international community of scientists and graduate students.
 With a culture of high performance that guides future planning, MSU continues to invest in its academic programs while pushing the boundaries of discovery and forging enduring partnerships to solve the big problems of our time.

-MSU is a member of the prestigious Association of American Universities, a group of 60 U.S. and two Canadian universities widely regarded as the top research-intensive institutions in North America.
+MSU is a member of the prestigious Association of American Universities, a group of 62 U.S. and Canadian universities widely regarded as the top research-intensive institutions in North America.

 For students, the Neighborhood Student Engagement Centers are providing the resources they need to succeed academically, see the world from global perspectives, learn by doing, and to live a healthier life.

-MSU has 25 undergraduate and graduate programs ranked in the top 20 nationally by the latest U.S. News & World Report.
-These include six No. 1-ranked programs.
+MSU has 23 undergraduate and graduate programs placed in the top 20 nationally by the latest U.S. News & World Report rankings.
+These include nine No. 1-ranked programs.

 MSU AgBioResearch encompasses the work of more than 300 scientists in seven colleges with grants in excess of $60.2 million.
 These researchers, in on-campus laboratories and at 13 outlying research centers across the state, investigate topics that range from agricultural production, alternative energy and biofuel production, food safety and environmental stewardship to childhood obesity, community development, and the quality of life of Michigan youth and families.